-- (1) All vehicles, machinery, tools and equipment shall be maintained in a condition that does not endanger a worker; - (2) No vehicle, machine, tool or equipment shall be used; - (a) while it is defective or hazardous; - (b) when the weather or other conditions are such that its use is likely to endanger a worker; or - (c) While it is being repaired or serviced, unless the repair or servicing requires that it is operated.
+- a.
+All vehicles, machinery, tools and equipment shall be maintained in a condition that does - b. not endanger a worker; - c.
+No vehicle, machine, tool or equipment shall be used; - i. while it is defective or hazardous; - ii. when the weather or other conditions are such that its use is likely to endanger a worker; or - iii.
+While it is being repaired or serviced, unless the repair or servicing requires that it is operated.